 45A.
 Votes taken by voting machine

-The voting machine may be used in taking the yeas and nays on any question.
-It may also be used for quorum calls and for determining the result when a division is demanded.
-When the machine is used for calling the attendance roll, a member shall indicate "present" by use of the green "yea" button.
+The voting machine may be used in taking the yeas and nays on any question, including quorum calls.
+When the machine is used for quorum calls, a member shall indicate "present" by use of the green "yea" button.

 While the members are voting and before the machine is closed, the wall display boards shall continuously display the vote of each member and the total pending vote.